HighnessAtharva/Blog/content/posts/personal/Book Quotes/The Best Quotes from Broken Empire Trilogy by Mark Lawrence.md

     image: blog/quotes/broken-empire-quotes.jpg
     alt: Broken Empire Trilogy by Mark Lawrence
     caption: War, my friends, is a thing of beauty.
 Those as says otherwise are losing.
+description: "Favorite Quotes from Broken Empire Trilogy by Mark Lawrence.
+War, my friends, is a thing of beauty.
+Those as says otherwise are losing."
 tags: ["Book Quotes", "Fantasy"]

 ---